 There's a great party hostel in Chintsa West we were told over and over, ha, they did not know who they were talking to.
 I don't have a lot to share about Chintsa.

 I was too busy being lazy on the beach to take pictures.
 So, here's our a picture of our Airbnb from afar (above) and a bird who came to say hi.

 Addo Elephant National Park - 2 Nights

-Next stop: more safari.
+Next stop: a safari in Addo Elephant National Park.
 This time we stayed inside the park at the Addo Main Rest Camp.
 The smaller rondavels were all booked so we rented a forest cabin.
 The housing was very nice and comfortable.
 I can't imagine any hotel being any better.

 Greater Addo - 2 Nights

 These two nights are my only real regret.
 I had picked a hotel that I thought was nearby Addo but seemed a bit fancier, a nice place to disconnect (was my plan).

 But it was a long drive, an hour out of the way to the northeast of Addo, meaning to get to the Karoo after for our next stop we'd have to backtrack quite a bit.
 The hotel (Addo Bush Palace) really was very nice.